 - After it, say “sit”, then give them the treat as soon as you see he’s in a sitting position.

-In this command, you can use this as you barter with them like whenever they want something.
+You can use this as you barter with them in this command, like whenever they want something.
 So your pet can remember it, repeat this command a couple of times in a day.
-Or before giving them their meal for the day and it’s also useful if you want them to be calm and patient.
+Or, before giving them their meal for the day, it’s also useful if you want them to be calm and patient.

 Come is a command that will help keep your pooch out of touch with other visitors or pets.
 When they see the doors are open, they will come back to you.

 - First, get a collar and put it on them.

 - Then get down to your pooch’s level and use the word come to while pulling down the leash.

 - If he comes back to you, show them they did a great job by giving them a treat or a simple affection.

 When you know they are familiar with the command.
 You can now get rid of the lead.
 But you still need to practice the commands more often for them not to forget them.